ana-balica/ana-balica.github.io/_posts/2016-07-23-a-present-for-you.md

 *Resulting effect:* big smiles<br>
 *Gift specimen:* all about how much I care about you mom

-When I was a kid and didn't have money to buy mom flowers, perfume or fancy creams, so I'd make cards (handmade crazy looking "Happy Birthday Mom" cards).
+When I was a kid and didn't have money to buy mom flowers, perfume or fancy creams, I'd make cards (handmade crazy looking "Happy Birthday Mom" cards).
 One year I wanted to make something different, so I used my pack of post-it notes and stuck them all over the flat with various inscriptions on them, things like "You cook the most delicious meals", "Thank you for taking care of us", "You look beautiful every day".
 My mom mentioned a few spelling mistakes I made, but I'm sure she loved it (≧◡≦)

 ### DIY robot